ickc/bootstrapping-os-environments/macOS/README.md

 On the freshly installed Mac:

 - open App Store, sign in and install Xcode.
-- In command line, run e.g. `make` to trigger CLT install.
+- In command line, run `xcode-select --install` or e.g. `make` to trigger CLT install.
 - In System Preferences, Sharing, activate remote ssh.
 - Generate SSH key and add it to GitHub.
 - Install [dotfiles](https://github.com/ickc/dotfiles), which requires the CLT.